quaronilorenzo/Learning-cpp/presentation.md

 - 👋 Hi, I’m @quaronilorenzo, a 16 yo italian, currently i am a highschool student of the "ITIS G. Cardano" a computer science school.
--  here on github i am going to post my personal projects.
-I want to create a good personal portfolio !
+-  In this repository i want to learn cpp and share with you my projects